(medroxyprogesterone acetate tablets, USP)

 - vaginal yeast infection

-These are not all the possible side effects of medroxyprogesterone acetate tablets with or without estrogen.
+These are not all the possible side effects of PROVERA with or without estrogen.
 For more information, ask your healthcare provider or pharmacist for advice about side effects.
 Tell your healthcare provider if you have side effect that bothers you or does not go away.
-You may report side effects to Greenstone LLC at 1-800-438-1985 or FDA at 1-800-FDA-1088.
+You may report side effects to Pfizer at 1-800-438-1985 or FDA at 1-800-FDA-1088.

-- Talk with your healthcare provider regularly about whether you should continue taking medroxyprogesterone acetate tablets.
+- Talk with your healthcare provider regularly about whether you should continue taking PROVERA.
 The addition of a progestin is generally recommended for women with a uterus to reduce the chance of getting cancer of the uterus (womb).

-- See your healthcare provider right away if you get vaginal bleeding while taking medroxyprogesterone acetate tablets.
+- See your healthcare provider right away if you get vaginal bleeding while taking PROVERA.

 - Have a pelvic exam, breast exam and mammogram (breast X-ray) every year unless your healthcare provider tells you something else.
 If members of your family have had breast cancer or if you have ever had breast lumps or an abnormal mammogram, you may need to have breast exams more often.